 SecureNet allows user to perform secured communications on an Analog or Motorola Data Communication (MDC) channel.
+The MDC Over-the-Air Rekeying (OTAR) feature will allow users to perform OTAR activities on an MDC channel.

 Conventional Talkgroup and Radio Scan Enhancements